-1 | Mexico |
+| 1 | Mexico |

 Number of species – 438.

-Mexico ranks officially first among all countries worldwide for the number of snake species, at least for ones officially discovered and named by science.
+Mexico officially ranks first among all countries worldwide for the number of snake species, at least for ones officially discovered and named by science.
 This is a country where you can barely walk 10 metres forward without meeting a new snake.

 Mexico has over 20 rattlesnake species alone, and is believed to be the land where they originated in ancient times, before spreading northwards to the modern day USA.
-Mexico has dry thorn woods, jungle and arid plains in equal measure, and legions of snakes have evolved to fit each ecological niche.
-There’s nowhere in Mexico which is free from snakes.
-If you decide to live there, snakes are a fact of life.
+Mexico has dry thorn woods, thick jungles, and arid plains in equal measure, and legions of snakes have evolved to fit each ecological niche.

 The longest rattlesnake in Mexico is the Mexican west coast rattlesnake (Crotalus basilicus) which can exceed 2 metres, and is the third longest worldwide behind the eastern and western diamondbacks.

-2 | Brazil |
+| 2 | Brazil |

 Number of species – 420.